Meaguileraa/Meaguileraa/README.md

 ## Hello, I'm Marissa 👋🏽 :sparkles:

-#### I am a Hackbright Academy Alumna seeking full-time employment as a Software Engineer 💻
+#### I graduated from Hackbright Academy's coding bootcamp in September 2020 and am starting my career at Airbnb as a Software Engineer Apprentice. 💻

-#### I am outgoing, determined, and very eager to learn as I transition to this new career path.
+#### 🪴 I'm a plant mom who loves hiking and creating digital illustrations.
+I am outgoing, determined, and very eager to learn as I transition to this new career path.

 ### 📍 Currently working on:
 * Learning Ruby

-* Full-stack web app: Music Comparison :musical_note:
+### Contact Me 💌
 ### [LinkedIn](https://www.linkedin.com/in/marissa-aguilera/) | [Portfolio](https://meaguileraa.github.io/Portfolio/)